Discovering Predictable Latent Factors for Time Series Forecasting: Model Learning

 The learned components should be informative enough for both the forecasting task and reconstructing $\bm{X}$, and it is implemented by learning the proposed co-attention-weighted decoder that should be designed according to specific time series forecasting tasks.
 In this paper, we present two typical tasks as examples to show the prediction learning ability of our model, i.e., long-term series forecasting and stock trend forecasting.

-{\textbf{Long-term series forecasting.}} This task is to predict the future $H$-horizon data $\{\bm{x}(T+1),\bm{x}(T+2),\dots,\bm{x}(T+H)\}$ given historical data before time step $T+1$, i.e., the goal of forecasting $\bm{Y}=[\bm{x}(T+1),\bm{x}(T+2),\dots,\bm{x}(T+H)] \in \mathbb{R}^{D \times H}$.
+{\textbf{Long-term series forecasting.}} The goal of this task is to predict the future $H$-horizon data $\bm{Y}=[\bm{x}(T+1),\bm{x}(T+2),\dots,\bm{x}(T+H)] \in \mathbb{R}^{D \times H}$ given historical data before time step $T+1$.
 We apply the non-dynamic decoder to our method for generating $\bm{Y}$.
 To be specific, an MLP is used as $f_y^{(i)}$ to calculate all the $H$-horizon prediction of the $i$-th sampled time series given the predicted hidden state $\bm{\hat{h}}^{i}(T+1)$.
-We use the MSE (Mean Squared Error) loss to guide the learning of this characteristic with respect to the reconstruction of future data (i.e., forecasting).
+We use the mean squared error (MSE) loss to guide the learning of this characteristic with respect to the reconstruction of future data (i.e., forecasting).
 In this task, the output prediction is just the future data of the original time series, which is known as the auto-regressive generation task, so this objective is equivalent to learning the characteristic of predictability.